eichmeierbr/avc_urdf/README.md

 The four components of the robot are the frame, wheels, imu, and lidar.

 ### Frame
-The frame is the body of the robot where all the other parts are mounted.
+Description: The frame is the body of the robot where all the other parts are mounted.
 It is modeled using a 3D mesh of the frame.

+Where in Code: Instantiated in bvc.xacro line: 9.

 ### Wheels

-The wheels are attached to the frame and can rotate.
+Description: The wheels are attached to the frame and can rotate.
 A motor powers each wheel, and the front two wheels can twist in order to steer the vehicle.
 Each one is modeled using a 3D mesh of the wheel.

 Each wheel has a continuous wheel joint that allows the wheels to roll.
+The {left or right}_{front or back}_wheel_link connects to the base link via the {left or right}_{front or back}_wheel_joint

+Where in Code: Instantiated in bvc.xacro lines: 11-14.

 ### Imu
-The inertial measurement unit (imu) is fixed to the frame.
+Description: The inertial measurement unit (imu) is fixed to the frame.
 It is modeled using a simple red box.

-The imu joint is fixed.
+The imu_link is fixed to the base_link through the imu_joint

+Where in Code: Instantiated in bvc.xacro line: 16.

 ### Lidar
-The lidar is fixed to the top frame.
+Description: The lidar is fixed to the top frame via the base link.
 It is modeled using a blue cylinder.

-The lidar joint is fixed.
+The lidar_link is fixed to the base_link through the lidar_joint.

+Where in Code: Instantiated in bvc.xacro line: 17.

 ![This is a pic of the robot](https://github.com/eichmeierbr/avc_urdf/blob/master/real_robot.jpg)